All Episodes

 If you look over his social media footprint, what do you see?

-Guns, an obsession with guns, gun one gun picture after another, shooting guns, showing off guns, showing off this and that.
+Guns, an obsession with guns, one gun picture after another, shooting guns, showing off guns, showing off this and that.

 That is an indicator.

-Thirty-nine times is a lot.
+39 times is a lot.

 And then you take two very specific calls to the FBI warning about this particular kid.

-Now think about where you live now if you have kids.
+Now, think about where you live now.

-You gotta pick the moment.
+You got to pick the moment.

 I find the best moment is usually if I turn off, you know, Sirius XM radio, whatever station I'm listening to, either country music, Howard Stern, whatever I happen to be listening to in my car, I'll just turn it off and start talking and start asking questions.

-Like I know all right, I'll pick a school that I know that my kids were never a part of.
+Like, I know, all right, I'll pick a school that I know that my kids were never a part of.

 Everybody knows the exact location.

-In the afternoon before they go back to class after lunch, they go back to the same spot every day and they smoke pot.
+In the afternoon, before they go back to class after lunch, they go back to the same spot every day and they smoke pot.

 A lot of the kids know it, a lot of the teachers know it, and nobody does anything.

-And if that information would be given to the police, all the police can be hiding out in another part and they can smell it and they can go over and they could do their job, and that would help get drugs out of school.
+And if that information would be given to the police, well, the police can be hiding out in another part and they can smell it and they can go over and they could do their job, and that would help get drugs out of school.

-Then if some kids are doing harder drugs, well, the other kids know about that too.
+Then, if some kids are doing harder drugs, well, the other kids know about that too.

 If some kids are, you know, promiscuous, that's pretty well known as well.